Supervisor: DI Nikolaus Feith;

 Theoretical difficulty: low

-Practical difficulty: mid
+Practical difficulty: high

 Modern IoT devices are powerful elements in complex Cyber-Physical-Systems (CPS).

 However, communicating with such microcontrollers can be challenging and often requires custom software and hardware interfaces.
 When working with many different devices, this can quickly become overwhelming.

 The goal of this thesis is to develop a generic hardware interface for the ESP32 microcontroller.

 Individual hardware devices, sensors, and actuators can be integrated into a CPS through configuration files.
 Adjusting these files does not require in-depth hardware or software knowledge and allows rapid IoT development and integration via ROS 2.

 The power of the generic ROS2 device interface is demonstrated in multiple use cases, e.g., the sensor glove with flex sensors, vibration motors and an IMU, or an ODrive motor controller board for mobile robots.

 To achieve our objective, the following concrete tasks will be focused on: